SondagesPro/LS-radioToStarRating/README.md

 ## Installation

-This plugin need LimeSurvey 3.0 and up.
-This plugin was tested on 3.25 and 5.0.7.
+This plugin need LimeSurvey 6.0 and up.
+This plugin was tested on 6.15.

+With LimeSurvey version between 3 and 5: you need the [original](https://github.com/SondagesPro/LS-radioToStarRating)

 With LimeSurvey version lesser than 3.0 : you must use [legacy](https://gitlab.com/SondagesPro/QuestionSettingsType/radioToStarRating/tree/legacy) branch.